egovernment/egovernment.github.io/_documentation/codebase/view-components.markdown

 ## System specific customizations

-In eRegistrations we provide default view structure but we allow to customise chosen elements on system level.
+In eRegistrations we provide default view structure but we allow to customize chosen elements on system level.

-It is achieved by exposing a `_` prefixed exported function in view, which can be overriden in specific system. e.g. in eRegistrations in `user.js` view we expose [empty service box list](https://github.com/egovernment/eregistrations/blob/master/view/user.js#L83) then in end system will fill it, as e.g. in [demo project](https://github.com/egovernment/eregistrations-demo/blob/master/view/user.js#L23-L44)
+It is achieved by exposing a `_` prefixed exported function in view, which can be overridden in specific system. e.g. in eRegistrations in `user.js` view we expose [empty service box list](https://github.com/egovernment/eregistrations/blob/master/view/user.js#L83) then in end system will fill it, as e.g. in [demo project](https://github.com/egovernment/eregistrations-demo/blob/master/view/user.js#L23-L44)

 ## Reusable view components

-Reausable DOM structures are usually configured as view independent components in `view/components` folder.
+Reusable DOM structures are usually configured as view independent components in `view/components` folder.
 Thing is that view nodes itself or its direct content cannot be used in two different places of view tree.
 Therefore any components that may appear in more than one view node are generalized to `view/components` folder.

 ## Styles for view components

-CSS rules are maintained separetely in CSS files, and that is well documented in [CSS Guideliness](/framework/styles) section.
+CSS rules are maintained separately in CSS files, and that is well documented in [CSS Guidelines](/framework/styles) section.

 ## Template functions